 Brian Burt won the Gold Award for his short story “The Last Indian War,” in the Writers of the Future Contest, and has been published in small press anthologies, genre magazines, and online publications.
 He is currently writing the environmentally themed Aquarius Rising trilogy, which is published by Double Dragon Publishing.
 His debut novel, the first part of the trilogy, In the Tears of God, won the 2014 EPIC e-book award for science fiction.
 The second novel, Blood Tide, has also been released, and Brian is currently working on the third book, The Price of Eden.
 This sci-fi/fantasy trilogy of novels stems from Brian’s passion for environmental themes, exploring a potential future in the wake of accelerating climate change when a disastrous attempt to reverse global warming goes horribly wrong.
 The series focuses on human-dolphin hybrids called Aquarians, who have built thriving reef communities among the drowned human cities along the coasts but are caught in an escalating struggle with human scientists determined to restore the continental wastelands at any cost.
 Brian brings to our moderating team a background in science fiction, fantasy, weird and dark fiction, and horror.
 He hopes to continue writing speculative-themed eco-novels.
 He also enjoys reading, cycling, hiking, horseplay, red wine, and local craft brews.
 Read more here.

-Jessica Groenendijk: I got to know Jessica when she wrote to me about her writing, photography, and field work.
-Jessica is a Dutch biologist turned conservationist and writer.
+Jessica Groenendijk is a Dutch biologist turned conservationist and writer.
 She was born in Colombia and has lived in Burkina Faso, Holland, Tanzania and England.
 She crossed the Atlantic Ocean twice on a sailboat between the ages of 6 and 10, worked with black rhinos in Zambia and giant otters in Peru, and now lives in Cusco.
 Jessica is a keen reader, adventurous traveler, and amateur photographer of people, wildlife and landscapes.
 Last but not least, she is a wife and a mother of two, and a big believer in connecting children and their families to nature.

-Thanks also to Paul Collins, who helped moderate the group when his schedule was more free.
+Thanks also to Paul Collins and Charlene D’Avanzo who helped moderate the group when their schedules were more free.
 I got to spend time with Paul when he traveled all the way from Bristol to take part in a book launch with me.
 He feels like a brother to me now, and I hope to see more of his writing in the future!

 Mary Woodbury writes eco-fiction under pen name Clara Hume.
 Her climate change change novel Back to the Garden was published in the autumn of 2013 and later was discussed at Dissent Magazine as part of an emerging genre of similar novels.
+Mary is currently turning this book into the Wild Mountain series.
 Mary graduated Purdue University with degrees in English literature and cultural anthropology.
 During college, her senior archeology team received honors and an invitation to join the Indiana Archeology Society for the summer.
 She went on to establish an editorial career, running Jack Magazine for a decade with co-founder Michael Rothenberg.
 The magazine is currently archived at Stanford University’s LOCKSS program.

 Since moving to British Columbia, Canada, in 2008.
 Mary has been involved with stewardship of the Fraser River and Burrard Inlet.
 She also volunteered for the Suzkui Foundation’s Blue Dot Campaign, a grassroots campaign to promote the legal right to a healthy environment for all Canadians.
-She currently volunteers for (and runs in) the Great Climate Race and a local Streamkeepers group.
-She is writing another climate change novel in the weird fiction genre.
+She has also volunteered for (and runs in) the Great Climate Race and a local Streamkeepers group.
 Mary is a program assistant at a local college and has studied video journalism.
 She also runs Moon Willow Press, a small, independent book publisher with goals of celebrating the written word while helping to sustain forests.
 Mary enjoys reading, collecting old books, hiking, bookbinding, drinking red wine, camping, writing, gardening, and trail running.

 In order to prevent this group from descending into the unreadable types of posts in many comments sections on the ol’ internet, the following problem areas may mean that posts will be removed.
 Note that we have never removed anyone from the group (except spammers and one user who kept breaking the posting rules) and try to tolerate a lot!